Water services

 Hydrant flushing

-The city flushes fire hydrants each spring to ensure their reliability and remove any mineral buildup in the system.
-Flushing hydrants ensures good water quality throughout the city.
-Hydrant flushing begins at the end of April and continues through the end of May.
-Crews flush from 7 a.m. to 3:30 p.m., Monday through Friday.
-The approximate schedule for when our crews will be in your neighborhood is on the attached map.
+Flushing hydrants ensures good water quality throughout the system.
+Hydrant flushing begins at the first week of May and continues through the end of May, weather permitting.
+Crews flush from 7 a.m. to 3:30 p.m.
+Monday through Friday.

 FAQs